dellathefella/talos-baremetal-install/README.md

 ## Control plane bootstrapping

 4. The initial control plane will come online and begin in an unhealthy state as `etcd` is not bootstrapped.
-To fix the we need to run the following commands:
+To fix this we need to run the following commands:

 ```bash
 cd talo-machineconfigs